What is Adoption

 Do we have to be married?

-No we welcome applications from single people, male or female, married or unmarried couples, people who are divorced or widowed.
+No, we welcome applications from single people, male or female, married or unmarried couples, same sex or heterosexual couples, people who are divorced or widowed.
 If you are applying to adopt as a couple it is important that your relationship is stable and well established.
-This would usually mean that you have lived together in your relationship for at least two years.
+This would mean that you have lived together in your relationship for at least two years.

 Can I be considered for adoption whilst having fertility treatment?